Shared local state

 Let Maestro keep routing ready issues while you watch retries, sessions, logs, and live state from the control center.

-The walkthrough is about developer re-entry: read queue pressure, route work, inspect a single run, and get back out without babysitting every issue.
+The walkthrough is about developer re-entry: read queue pressure, route Codex work, inspect a single run, and get back out without babysitting every issue.

 The board keeps blockers, live sessions, token burn, and the shared composer together so you can reroute work and get back out quickly.

-When one run needs attention, the issue page keeps transcript, blockers, screenshots, branch state, and commands in one dense control panel.
+When one Codex run needs attention, the issue page keeps transcript, blockers, screenshots, branch state, and commands in one dense control panel.

-Sessions is the fast path when multiple repos or issues are moving and you only want to intervene where the loop is actually stuck.
+Sessions is the fast path when multiple repos or issues are moving and you only want to intervene where the Codex loop is actually stuck.

 The board keeps blockers, live sessions, token burn, and the shared composer together so you can reroute work and get back out quickly.

-When one run needs attention, the issue page keeps transcript, blockers, screenshots, branch state, and commands in one dense control panel.
+When one Codex run needs attention, the issue page keeps transcript, blockers, screenshots, branch state, and commands in one dense control panel.

-Sessions is the fast path when multiple repos or issues are moving and you only want to intervene where the loop is actually stuck.
+Sessions is the fast path when multiple repos or issues are moving and you only want to intervene where the Codex loop is actually stuck.

 Install